-Additional There may be additional information that is important to understand the value of the project.
-If applicable, include it in the justification section of Information: Is there anything the narrative.
-Some examples of pertinent information include job else that needs to be creation, economic development, and contribution to program goals and known? objectives.
+Additional Information: Is there anything else that needs to be known?
+There may be additional information that is important to understand the value of the project.
+If applicable, include it in the justification section of the narrative.
+Some examples of pertinent information include job creation, economic development, and contribution to program goals and objectives.
+Spacial Project If any box in the Spacial Project Information section of the Table C 1 is

-Special Project If any box in the Special Project Information section of the Table C-1 is marked, the justification should explain how the project addresses these special conditions.
+Special ProjectIf any box in the Special Project Information section of the Table C-1 isInformationmarked, the justification should explain how the project addresses these

+Cost Estimate Methodology: What method is being used to estimate project costs? special conditions.
 See Appendix B for a detailed description of each Special Project Information box.
 Certain Special Project Information categories should include specific information in the narrative and are listed below.